-The Ways Your Diet Affects Your Happiness
+The Ways Your Diet Might Affect Your Happiness

 Here we are again, discovering more ways that what we eat really affects us as a whole person, not just our physical health.

 These are understood concepts that we have been taught and confirmed through our own personal experiences.
 But, did you realize that our food can also impact our mood?
-The nutrients we take in not only change physical things like our weight, blood pressure, and cholesterol, but also our mental health.
+The nutrients we take in might not only change physical things like our weight, blood pressure, and cholesterol, but also our mental health.*

 Good Mood Food